garrandall/popular-music-data/tracks/-baby--hully-gully-the-olympics.md

 Sure can, Hully Gully
 You can Hully Gully, too

-We-eeeell
+Well
 I went to a party, now
 And what did they do?
 (Hully, Hully Gully)
 Now, everybody's doin' it
-Now, why ain't you-ooo-hoo?
+Now, why ain't you?
 (Hully, Hully Gully)

-Everybody look like he's got the sha-a-ake
+Everybody look like he's got the shake
 (Now they Hully Gully)
 Just listen here, brother
 That is all it takes
 (Now they, Hully Gully)

-A-mama, Hully Gully
+Mama, Hully Gully
 Papa, Hully Gully
 And baby Hully Gully, too